farahcarrasco/UFBI2018.github.io/Farah.md

 ## Reclassification
 ***
-We want to reclassify the raster changing 1 (non-forest 2000), 3 (hydrography), 4 (forest loss 2001-2016) = Non Forest
+We want to reclassify the raster to have forest in 2016 and other classes transformed to non forest class.
+For this we change classes 1 (non-forest 2000), 3 (hydrography), 4 (forest loss 2001-2016) = Non Forest

 We create a table with the old and new classes.